 The first question to consider is:

-Are you required by your state to reimburse your team for their home internet usage if they are now forced to work remotely.
+Are you required by your state to reimburse your team for their home internet usage if they are working remotely?

 This is a complicated question that differs by state.
 The guidance is as clear as mud.

-Below is guidance, segmented by state, showing specific case law and a description for how this may impact you.
-This information is meant to be informational, so please always check with your labor attorney for specifics regarding your program.
+Below is guidance, segmented by state, showing specific case law and a description of how this may impact you.
+This information is meant to be informational, so please always check with your labor attorney for specifics regarding your remote work perks program.

 Requires reimbursement only if equipment purchased by employees for work-related purposes “cannot be used during normal social activities of the employee.”
 (8 Alaska Admin Code § 15.165)